About us

 Robert Lee is a health executive with a proven record of success in the development and implementation of strategic projects across the health and medical research sectors.

-Srini Vasan is a highly experienced and qualified senior corporate executive with an extensive CEO/CFO level strategic and operational executive leadership background.
+Srini Vasan is a highly experienced senior corporate executive with extensive CEO and CFO-level strategic and operational leadership experience.

-Terri-Helen Gaynor is an energetic and entrepreneurial business leader corporate, government, NGO, B2B and B2C sectors globally with expertise in marketing and communications.
+Terri-Helen Gaynor is an entrepreneurial business leader with expertise in communications and stakeholder engagement across the corporate, government, NGO, B2B and B2C sectors globally.

 Our governance structures are built on a foundation of democratic principles, cross-sector collaboration, and independence.
 We are dedicated to transparency and accountability, ensuring our valued supporters - whether you engage through participation in our initiatives, make a donation, or partner with us as a corporate sponsor - are well-informed about how your contributions create meaningful impact.